saxena1701/visualize-backend/README.md

 The application is containerized on Docker for easy environment replication and deployment.
 For map visualizations, the React Leaflet library is used.

-The deployment uses a Docker Image for backend and PostgreSQL services running on Render.
+The deployment uses a Docker Image for the backend and PostgreSQL and Redis services running on Render.
 Frontend for the application is deployed on Vercel.

 ### Installing